CRServers/DemTech/README.md

 ## Philosophy: ##
 Blockchain Technology and programable peer-to-peer networks like EOS make trust in political and third-party intermediation unnecessary.

-It is now we have the oportunity to create the infrastructure and code to make it a reality.
-We aspire to promote an enviroment in EOS that will facilitate the achievement of **"Individual Sovereignty"** for all people of the world.
+We now have the oportunity create the enviroment and code in EOS that will facilitate the achievement of **"Individual Sovereignty"** for all people of the world.

 **The Democracy Tech Proxy**  will vote for 30 Block producers that exemplify, pursue, and preserve all individual's rights for **Life**, **Liberty**, **Property**, and **Privacy**.